exxcellent/olingo-jpa-processor-v4/doc/development/Project-Structure.md

     + /java-client-api-generator-example       Demo module to consume the code generator for client side java code
     + /olingo-generic-servlet-example          Demo servlet using the OData-JPA-Adapter and having a few integration tests, the built-in jetty will also provide the ui5-client-example
     + /ui5-client-example                      Demo UI5 app using OData
-    + /springboot-servlet-example          Demo servlet using the OData-JPA-Adapter and having a few integration tests, the built-in jetty will also provide the ui5-client-example
+    + /springboot-servlet-example              Demo servlet to show integration of OData with Spring Boot
 ```